egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 $$ \\small SE \\approx \\sqrt{\\frac{0.47(1-0.47)}{1956} + \\frac{0.47(1-0.47)}{1377}} = 0.0176$$
  Finally our test statistic is calculated below.
 $$\\small Z = \\frac{0.061-0}{0.0176}=3.47 $$
  We can now calculate the p-value from our Z-score.
-The shaded areas in the plot below correspond to the p-value for our two-tailed test.

 ``` r
 # calculation of p-value for two-tailed test